aaronbloomfield/ccc/hws/dex/index.md

 There are *three* forms of submission for this assignment; you must do all three.

-Submission 1: Deploy the TokenDEX smart contract to the private Ethereum blockchain.
-Your TokenCC will need to have been deployed as well, either from the previous assignment or again for this one.
+Submission 1: Deploy the DEX smart contract to the private Ethereum blockchain.
+Your TokenCC will need to have been deployed as well.
 These were likely done in the deployment section, above.

-Submission 2: You should submit your `TokenDEX.sol` and `TokenCC.sol` files and your completed `dex.py` file, and ONLY those three files, to Gradescope.
+Submission 2: You should submit your `DEX.sol` and `TokenCC.sol` files and your completed `dex.py` file, and ONLY those three files, to Gradescope.
 All your Solidity code should be in the first two files, and you should specifically import the various interfaces.
 Those interface files will be placed in the same directory on Gradescope when you submit.  **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
 So it can only do a few sanity tests (correct files submitted, successful compilation, valid values in dex.py, etc.).

 Submission 3: Register your DEX smart contract with the course-wide exchange.
 This, also, was likely done in the deployment section, above.